macadadi/nest-microservice/README.md

 make setup
 ```

-This will:
+This will automatically:
+1. Create a `.env` file with development defaults (if it doesn't exist)
-1. Install all dependencies
+2. Install all dependencies
-2. Start Docker services (PostgreSQL & Redis)
+3. Start Docker services (PostgreSQL & Redis)
+4. Wait for PostgreSQL to be ready
-3. Run database migrations
+5. Run database migrations
+6. Start the development server

 Then start the development server: